 Vegetated terrace benches will be used to intercept stormwater sheet flow, collect runoff, and control erosion along the sideslopes of the landfill final cover.
-Terrace benches are located approximately every 50 vertical feet.
+Terrace benches are located approximately every 200 horizontal feet.
 The terrace benches will be constructed in the locations shown on Drawing 6 in Appendix III-C.2.

 The terrace benches will have check dams approximately every 250 to 450 feet to slow water and allow for a controlled release rate.
 Check dams will be installed at the downslope side of each subcatchment area, as detailed on Drawing 7.
-Check dams will be constructed of soil and will have 6 inch diameter in-line drainage pipes at the base to allow stormwater to pass in a controlled manner.
+Check dams will be constructed of soil and will have 7 inch (South Unit) or 14 inch (North Unit) diameter in-line drainage pipes at the base to allow stormwater to pass in a controlled manner.
 The terrace benches are modeled as catch basins due to the fact that the check dams temporarily hold stormwater to allow its discharge into the next terrace berm/check dam segment in a controlled manner.
 However, due to the presence of in-line drainage pipes through the check dams, stormwater will only be temporarily held and will not pond on the landfill final cover.
-Erosion will not occur due to the fact that check dam construction will limit flow length and velocity of the stormwater on the face of the final landform and convey it to downchutes lined with rip-rap or other erosion control material (ECM).
-The terrace benches have been designed to function without overtopping during the modeled 100-year 24-hour and 25-year 24-hour storms, which exceeds the requirements specified in 30 TAC 330.305.
+Erosion will not occur due to the face of the final landform and convey it to downchutes lined with rip-rap or other erosion control material (ECM).
+The terrace benches have been designed to function without overtopping during the modeled 100-year 24-hour and 25-year 24-hour storms, which exceeds the requirements specified in 30 TAC 330.303.